stephengold/Acorus/README.md

 Notice how the hotkey bindings change when camera controller is enabled and disabled.
+Each change is reflected in the help node.

 ### TestTwoModes

 This example demonstrates an `ActionApplication` with 2 input modes:
-The initial mode enables `FlyByCamera`.
+The initially-active mode enables `FlyByCamera` for camera movement.
 The other mode allows you to type a line of text.

 ### TestCursors

-To help user tell which `InputMode` is active, you can give each mode its own cursor.
+To remind the user which input mode is active, you can give each mode its own cursor.

 This example demonstrates 4 input modes, each with its own cursor.

 ### TestHeadless

+Acorus provides a few features that aren't directly related to user interface.
+Occasionally, an applications that run in a headless context will want to utilize these features.

-This is a simple example of a headless `ActionApplication`.
+`TestHeadless` is a simple example of a headless `ActionApplication`.

 ### TestAbstractDemo